 Our Mission, Vision, & Educational Philosophy

-Guided by Catholic tradition, Bishop Moore Catholic High School cultivates students to achieve their personal, spiritual, and intellectual potential and become leaders in society.
-We accomplish this in a Christ-centered environment that stresses academic excellence, spiritual growth, personal integrity, community involvement, athletic development, and cultural appreciation.
+Mission: The mission of Bishop Moore Catholic High School is to provide the highest quality, affordable secondary education based upon the Gospel message and Roman Catholic teachings.
+This is accomplished in a Christ-centered environment stressing academic excellence, spiritual growth, personal integrity, community involvement, athletic development, and cultural appreciation.

 We believe all students can learn to become productive citizens in our society.
 Consequently, BMC aims to provide a diversified curriculum in which all students can experience success, discover their personal worth, and develop a clear value system.